-PMC BISERIAL-III IO READBACK PORT
+PMC-BISERIAL-VI IO READBACK PORT

 The IO lines can be read at any time.
-The value is not filtered in any way.
+The value is not filtered in any way (other than sampling with the PCI clock for synchronization purposes).
 If the transceivers are set to TX by the parallel port or state-machine then the read-back value will be the transmitted value.
 If the transceivers are set to receive then the port values will be those received by the transceivers from the external IO.
 The upper bits are presented on this port.